ChilliCream/react-rasta/README.md

 **The most powerful and flexible grid system for _React_**

-_React Rasta_ is a 12 column grid system and works underneath with the _CSS flexbox_ layout.
+_React Rasta_ is a 12 column grid system built on top of `styled-components` which works underneath with the _CSS flexbox_ layout. _React Rasta_ implements all features from the _Bootstrap V4.1_ grid system but adds more flexibility on top of it.
-But because it can be difficult to work with _CSS flexbox_, _React Rasta_ offers a simple _API_ so you don't have to worry about that.

 ## Getting Started